-- One document proving the servicemember's combat-related death (like a casualty report from the military, a death certificate listing cause of death, etc.) - One document proving either: - That the servicemember was a resident of New York State OR - This includes but is not limited to: New York State Driver's License of non-drive identification card, voter registration, utility bill, residential leas signed within the last year, property tax or school tax bill or receipt from the last year, federal or New York State income tax or earning statement, etc. - That the servicemember was a New York Army National Guard or New York Air National Guard at the time when he/she entered active duty status, during which period of service he or she died. - Receipts/invoices for money spent on burial/interment - Proof of applicant's family relationship to deceased servicemember - Documentation of any funds already received from the VA or FEMA to cover costs
+- One document proving the servicemember's combat-related death (like a casualty report from the military, a death certificate listing cause of death, etc.) - One document proving either: - That the servicemember was a resident of New York State OR - This includes but is not limited to: New York State Driver's License or non-driver identification card, voter registration, utility bill, residential lease signed within the last year, property tax or school tax bill or receipt from the last year, federal or New York State income tax or earning statement, etc. - That the servicemember was a New York Army National Guard or New York Air National Guard at the time when he/she entered active duty status, during which period of service he/she died - o Receipts/invoices for money spent on burial/interment - o Proof of applicant's family relationship to deceased servicemember - Documentation of any funds already received from the VA or FEMA to cover costs